William S. Baldwin

 - Post-doctoral Fellow, Molecular Carcinogenesis, National Institute of Environmental Health Sciences, 1997

 My research focuses on an organism’s ability to adapt to environmental stressors such as foreign chemicals and toxic endobiotics.
 Nuclear receptors such as CAR and PXR in mammals and HR96 in invertebrates are important in inducing protective enzymes and helping organisms acclimate to environmental stressors.
-We use a variety of techniques including lifecycle testing, transactivation assays, transgenic technologies, siRNA, bioinformatics, microarrays and Q-PCR to study how organisms adapt to toxicants.
-In turn, we are involved in the Fundulus and Daphnia Genomics Consortiums.
-Current projects are listed below.
+The cytochrome P450s (CYP) are one of the key enzymes induced by xenobiotic-sensing nuclear receptors, and an enzyme family of special interest in our research.
+We use a variety of techniques including lifecycle testing, transactivation assays, transgenic technologies, bioinformatics, and transcriptomics to study how organisms adapt to toxicants.

 - We study how the aquatic invertebrate, Daphnia magna adapts to environmental stressors.
-Our current project investigates the role of the recently annotated orphan nuclear receptors from Daphnia that putatively recognize a variety of toxicants and help this important crustacean adapt to toxicant stress.
+Our current project investigates the role of the recently annotated orphan nuclear receptors from Daphnia that recognize a variety of toxicants and help Daphnia acclimate to toxicant stress.

 - *Damiri, B., Holle, E, Yu, X, Baldwin, WS.
 (2012) Lentiviral-mediated RNAi knockdown yields a novel mouse model for studying Cyp2b function.
 Toxicol Sci., 125:368-381.